gildas/bitbucket-cli/README.md

 ```

 You can provide a `--destination` flag to specify the destination folder.
 If the folder does not exist, it will be created.

+You can also pass the `--progress` flag to display a progress bar when upload/downloading artifacts.
+This override the default value set at the Profile level.

 Finally, you can delete an artifact with the `bb artifact delete` command: